BladeRunnerJS/brjs-site/docs/use/logging.md

 ## The Default Logger

-The default configuration has it outputting to the console (if one is available), so you can start using it immediately:
+The default configuration outputs to the console (if one is available) so you can start using it immediately:

 ```js